Azure/azure-iot-sdks/doc/manage_iot_hub.md

     ![][img-getstarted4]

-4. Right-click on a selected device to retrieve the connection-string for your device:
+4. Right-click on a selected device to retrieve the connection string for your device:

     ![][img-connstr]

-5. Select **Copy connection string** to copy the device connection-string to the clipboard.
+5. Select **Copy connection string** to copy the device connection string to the clipboard.
 You can now paste this connection-string into the source code of the device application you are working with.
 The samples in this repository use connection strings in the format `HostName=<iothub-name>.azure-devices.net;DeviceId=<device-name>;SharedAccessKey=<device-key>`.

 For further information about using the Device Explorer tool to perform tasks such as disabling a device, monitoring a device, and sending commands to a device see [Using the Device Explorer tool][lnk-device-explorer-docs].